elsheikh21/car-racing-ppo/docs/PPO.md

     2. Delayed problems
     3. sample inefficiency
     4. learning rate highly affects training >> TRPO
-        - TRPO adds constraint to our optimization problem to make sure updates are within the trust region
+        - TRPO adds constraint to our optimization problem to make sure updates are within the trust region, and this region varies
+        - Trust region methods are pretty standard way to approach optimization problems.

+---

+## PPO Hyperparameters

+1. `Epochs`
+2. `Mini-batches`
+3. `Horizon`

+- The above 3 hyperparameters are experience collecting related
+- PPO has 2 main steps
+  1. Experiences/Transitions are gathered.
+  2. Policy is improved
+- But, there is no free lunch.
+We have 2 main issues
+    1. How much experience the agent should gather before updating the policy
+        - Agent collects experience horizon limits
+            -  `Horizon Range 32 - 5000`.
+Horizon n-steps, time horizon timesteps per actor batch
+            -  `Mini batch Range 4 - 4096`
+            -  `Epoch Range 3 - 30`
+    2. How to actually update old policy to a new policy
+        - PPO
+            - (KL) penalty version
+                - `KL target range 0.003 to 0.03`
+                - `KL init range 0.3 to 1.0`
+            - Clipping version, `ε ranges 0.1, 0.2, 0.3`
+            - Discounting factor `γ ranges 0.8 to 0.9997`, most common 0.99
+                - must balance with horizon
+            - GAE parameter `λ ranges 0.9 - 1.0`
+4. `Epochs Number`
+5. `Optimizer Learning Rate ranges from 0.003 to 5exa(-6)`